Blog-Reference and Blog-Reference and Blog-Reference

 The elementary production-consumption economy is, for a start, defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw) and two definitions (Qm≡C−Yw, Sm≡Yw−C) and from this follows IMMEDIATELY that Qm≡−Sm.#2

 This equation says that the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
 Put bluntly, monetary loss is the counterpart of monetary saving and monetary profit is the counterpart of monetary dissaving.
 This is the most elementary form of the macroeconomic Profit Law.
 The elementary production-consumption economy clearly is a zero-sum system, i.e. Qm+Sm=0, but NOT a zero-profit game.

-Profit for the economy as a WHOLE has NOTHING to do with productivity, the wage rate, the working hours, exploitation, competition, innovation, capital, power, monopoly, monopsony, waiting, risk, greed, the smartness/stupidity of capitalists or any other subjective factors.
-Total profit/loss is in the most elementary case OBJECTIVELY determined with the accuracy of two decimal places by the change of the household sector’s debt.
+Profit for the economy as a WHOLE has NOTHING to do with productivity, the wage rate, the working hours, exploitation, competition, innovation, capital, power, monopoly, monopsony, waiting, risk, greed, the smartness/stupidity of capitalists, or any other subjective factors.
+Total profit/loss is in the most elementary case OBJECTIVELY determined with the precision of two decimal places by the change of the household sector’s debt.

 Related 'Profit theory in less than 5 minutes' and 'Economists: scientists or political clowns?' and 'Profit and stupidity' and cross-references Profit

 Note that capitalism breaks down ― NOT for social reasons but for mathematical reasons.#1

 #1 Mathematical Proof of the Breakdown of Capitalism